lulav/LRS_Documentation/blog/2023-09-12-poliastro/index.md

 ```
 Now you can see ```.citros``` folder in the explorer.

 2. Configuring the setup.
 We need to set up the maximum perfomance available: timeout, CPU, GPU and Memory.
 To perform it, we need to define it in the ```.citros/simulations/simulation_turtlebot3.json```.
-The recommended setup is minimum 600 seconds timeout, 4 CPU, 4 GPU and 4096 MB of Memory.
+The recommended setup is minimum 180 seconds timeout, 2 CPU, and 2048 MB of Memory.
 Don't forget to save the file!

 3. Configuring the params setup.
 You can find default setup in ```.citros/parameter_setups/default_param_setup.json```.
 Check the [table](#code-overview) for the list of parameters available.